rishitmaurya/data_generator/README.md

-Here’s a comprehensive **README.md** tailored for your project structure, installation, usage, and connectivity explanation:

----

 # **Asana Simulation Data Generator**

 This project generates **high-quality seed data** simulating an Asana workspace for a B2B SaaS company with 5,000–10,000 users.
 The dataset can be used for **reinforcement learning experiments, testing AI agents**, or evaluating enterprise workflows.